Pierre-Sassoulas/django-zxcvbn-password-validator/README.md

 You could choose to use zxcvbn alone, but I personally still use Django's `UserAttributeSimilarityValidator`.

-Finally set the `PASSWORD_MINIMAL_STRENGH` to your liking, every password scoring lower than this number will be rejected :
+Finally you can set the `PASSWORD_MINIMAL_STRENGH` to your liking (default is 2), every password scoring lower than this number will be rejected :

 	# 0 too guessable: risky password. (guesses < 10^3)
 	# 1 very guessable: protection from throttled online attacks. (guesses < 10^6)
 	# 2 somewhat guessable: protection from unthrottled online attacks. (guesses < 10^8)
 	# 3 safely unguessable: moderate protection from offline slow-hash scenario. (guesses < 10^10)
 	# 4 very unguessable: strong protection from offline slow-hash scenario. (guesses >= 10^10)
-	PASSWORD_MINIMAL_STRENGH = 3